 - Problem-solving sessions.
 (Individually and in groups).
-(R1, R2, R3, G3, G4)

 - Labs.
 (In couples).
-(R1, R2, R3, G3, G4)

-- Evaluation tests.
-(R1, R2, R3, G3, G4)
+- Evaluation quizs.

 In addition to classroom activities, students must perform personal homework (directed bibliographic research, questions, problems, preparation of classroom activities, study).
 These tasks will be primarily on an individual basis, in order to promote autonomous work, but they will also include work requiring the participation of small groups of students (2-4) to build team work skills.
-(R1, R2, R3, G3, G4)